openfirmware/pi-lights-control/README.md

 This gem provides an executable and a library for sending radio frequency commands from a Raspberry Pi connected with a 433.920 MHz transmitter to one or more sets of Home Collection Remote Control Christmas Lights.

 The gem should be compatible with any Raspberry Pi that has GPIO pins.
 It has been tested with a 433.920 MHz FS1000A module (pictured below) for Arduino/Raspberry Pi compatible devices.
+It **will not** build on MacOS as epoll is only supported on Linux.

 ![FS1000A Receiver/Transmitter Set](https://www.jamesbadger.ca/images/FS1000A.jpg)